"While Plato argued for the triumph of the rational over the sensorial, Richardson appears more interested in rehabilitating the latter."

 Richard Rhodes, Canadian Art

-His work expanded to include installation in 2012 with the exhibition of his six room, 2000 square foot construction of Necropolis, first housed in Toronto's Museum of Contemporary Canadian Art.
-He then produced the bookend of his critique of self reflection and mediated gaze with his installation Kali Yuga, first housed in Arsenal Contemporary in Montreal.
+His work expanded to installation with his 2000 square foot Necropolis, Museum of Contemporary Canadian Art, Toronto, 2012.
+He bookended his critique of mediated gaze with Kali Yuga, Arsenal Contemporary, Montreal, 2019.

-His themes to date have been a critical response to recordings which he dubbed "contemporary necromancy", social media as a "voluntary surveillance state", video as "a soul without a body", and imperfect mediated reflections.
+His themes to date have been a critical response to recordings which he dubbed "contemporary necromancy", social media as a "voluntary surveillance state", and video as "a soul without a body".